FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Elevation from Raster.rst

 4. If the grid layer elevation data does not seem accurate, review the origin vs layer extent.
 If the layer extent is offset from the origin, the raster realign will be inaccurate.
-Re-create the raster so that the origin and extent are not offset.
+Try using the Align to elevation raster when creating a grid.

 .. image:: ../../img/Sample-Elevation-From-Raster/sampleraster6.png